ClickFunnels for ecommerce continues to grow in demand. That’s why it’s never been easier to run a successful online store.

-The old days of investing hundreds of thousands of dollars into a brick & mortar store, paying an insane amount of property taxes, and constantly worrying about the prosperity of your small business are over.
-Thanks to the invention of eCommerce platforms like Shopify, you get to have the privilege operating all of your store’s operations from the convenience of your own laptop.
+ClickFunnels for ecommerce is simple.
+That’s why the old days of investing hundreds of thousands of dollars into a brick and mortar store, paying an insane amount of money upfront and constantly worrying about the prosperity of your small business are over.

 Now make no mistake – Shopify is an awesome platform that has allowed people to sell their own products without needing to be an expert coder, designer or business person.
 While it’s never been easier to run a profitable eCommerce store, you have to deal with the fact that there are TONS of online stores you are competing against.
 In fact, it is a bloodbath when it comes to getting the attention of your perfect customer!
 They’re going to arrive at your web page, and you have all but 3 seconds to convince them that it’s worth their while to browse your store and purchase your products.
 If you can’t do that, they’ll quickly get bored and go to your competitor’s eCommerce store.
 This is where most eCommerce platforms like Shopify fail: There’s no real mechanism in place for keeping your customer’s attention, or following up to remind them of the latest deals on your products.